Malaika-Hanif/Python-Learning-Notes/Differnence in list , tuple , dictoionary,set .md

 Here’s a detailed comparison between **List**, **Tuple**, **Dictionary**, and **Set** in Python:

 ### 1. **List**
+It is use to store multiple items in a single variable.
 A list is an **ordered** collection of items that can hold elements of **different data types**.
 Lists are **mutable**, meaning you can modify them after creation (add, remove, change elements).

 - **Syntax**: